pklatka/graph-algorithms-course/README.md

 # Graph algorithms course

-This repository consists of solutions for graph algorithms course at AGH UST.
+This repository contains solutions for graph algorithms course at AGH UST.
 Every task is in a separate folder.
 Solutions were written using Python.
 Each folder contains a task description in Polish.

 ## Tasks
 - [lab1](https://github.com/pklatka/graph-algorithms-course/tree/main/lab1): finding the most expensive path in a graph